karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rps_tourney_work_log.md

 1. Ask yourself: "How long would this task take the best overall engineer in our company to do well, assuming all the stars align and she doesn't run into any unforeseen problems?"
 That's your best-case estimate.
 1. Ask yourself: "What is likely to go sideways in the middle of working on this?
 Which library or tool is going to have a bug that has to be worked around and how long would that take one of our junior engineers to solve?"
 Feed that kind of thinking into your worst-case estimate.
 1. As a general rule of thumb, your worst case estimate should be least twice what your most-likely estimate is.
 If they aren't, go talk with someone more pessimistic and experienced than yourself about what might go wrong.
-1. If you haven't broken your tasks down into about 4-hour chunks, you haven't thought hard enough about everything that needs to be done.
+1. If you haven't broken your tasks down into about 4-hour chunks, you probably haven't thought hard enough about everything that needs to be done.
 This is in no way a hard-and-fast rule, but it's a very good mindset to be in.
 1. There's an old maxim that "the last 10% of the work takes 90% of the time."
 Think about why that is, and make sure your estimate includes the kind of work that appears in that last 10% of every project: documentation, release management, etc.
 1. Include a chunk of time to account for the number of defects you expect to find as you start internal testing and how long it might take to fix those.
 1. Will the folks working on the project be learning new tools or technologies as part of it?
 If so, that always takes longer than people wish it did.
 Be sure to account for that learning curve time!